ipab-rad/RRC21/problemlog.todo.md

   `grasp_motion`
 - [ ] Sort out th code Cartesian Position control
 - [ ] Sort out the code Cartesian Impedence control
+- [ ] Move one finger to a tip position on the cube
+  - [ ] select which of the three estimated tip position you want to move towards.
+    - [ ] house this in `MoveFingerToObjState`
+  - [ ] select which finger needs to go there
+  - [ ] Create a Grasp object of the finger tips
+  - [ ] generate approach actions
+  - [ ] Execute actions